Article Bites: To tube or not to tube in cardiac arrest?

 - Rates of aspiration and regurgitation were not found to be different between the groups

-TOP TAKEWAYS ON CARDIAC INTUBATION
+TOP TAKEaWAYS ON CARDIAC INTUBATION

 Among patients with OHCA, advanced airway management with a supraglottic device was not associated with a favorable neurological outcome at 30 days compared to endotracheal intubation.